-Brian C. Walker Retired President and Chief Executive Officer (as of August 21, 2018)
+Brian C. Walker President and Chief Executive Officer

 Notice of Annual Meeting of Shareholders

 The Annual Meeting of the Shareholders of Herman Miller, Inc. (the "Company") will be held on October 8, 2018, by means of remote communication on the Internet at www.virtualshareholdermeeting.com/MLHR18, at 10:30 a.m.
 (ET) for the following purposes: